-2. FOCUSED TIME AT SCHOOL

-Once they arrive at school, better-informed teachers can come into the classroom as an expert and trusted assistant teacher, rather than having to sit at the back of the classroom for a while as most trainee teachers do and run the risk of distracting the students!
+2. FOCUSED TIME AT SCHOOL Once they arrive at school, better-informed teachers can come into the classroom as an expert and trusted assistant teacher, rather than having to sit at the back of the classroom for a while as most trainee teachers do and run the risk of distracting the students!
 During this time, they could perhaps teach a specific part of a lesson or practice introducing a new concept.

-3. MORE SUPPORT FOR REMOTE STUDENTS

-One reason why schools were reluctant to take on trainees according to Schools Week was the need to 'catch up' students who have missed work, but trainee teachers could also help by offering small-group remote support using the technology that schools have been relying on in recent months.
+3. MORE SUPPORT FOR REMOTE STUDENTS One reason why schools were reluctant to take on trainees in recent months according to Schools Week was the need to 'catch up' students who have missed work, but trainee teachers could also help by offering small-group remote support using the technology that schools have been relying on in recent months.
 This would also allow them to see the impact of their teaching and to see the misconceptions that students often introduce.

-4. MORE REFLECTION IN MORE PLACES WITH MORE PEOPLE

-Student teachers can reflect on lessons and discuss them with mentors remotely if they are recorded, reducing the number of people they come into contact with.
-They can also select and share video clips and with the right permission obtained, share them with peers for discussion or use them to build up their own 'Teacher Standards' portfolio.
+4. MORE REFLECTION IN MORE PLACES WITH MORE PEOPLE Student teachers can reflect on lessons and discuss them with mentors remotely if they are recorded.
+They can also select and share video clips with peers if the right permissions are obtained, and use them for discussion or to build up their own 'Teacher Standards' portfolio.